violet-cai/ruc_rag_project/README.md

 dataset: some operation with data

-retrieval:  including embedding, rerank, index and so on
+retriever:  including embedding, rerank, index and so on

 refiner: reduce redundant inputs and get critical information

-judger: use SKR or others to judge whether to retrieval
+judge: use SKR or others to judge whether to retrieval

 evaluator: evaluate

-prompt: tips for LLM
+prompt: prompts for LLM

 generator: use LLM to generate answers